JacobSanford/docker-rtmp-multistream/docs/services/archive.md

-# Service : Archive
+# Archive

-## Description
+## Overview

-The relay can archive streams to disk.
-To enable this feature, set the `ARCHIVE_PATH` environment variable in the `env/relay.env` file.
-It should specify a path inside the docker container.
-For example: `/stream_archive`.
+The relay can archive streams to local disk in real-time.
+To enable this feature, set the `ARCHIVE_PATH` environment variable in the `env/relay.env` file to specify a directory path inside the Docker container (e.g., `/stream_archive`).

+!!! warning "Permissions Required"
-The archive path must exist and be writable by the nginx user (id 100:101).
+    The archive path must exist and be writable by the nginx user (UID:GID 100:101).

 ## Configuration

 The Archive service can be configured by setting the following environment variables:

 | Variable | Description | Default |